mikepthomas/projects/_posts/printer-hypercube.md

 ---
+title: Hypercube
-title: Upgrading my Anet A8 to a Hypercube
+heading: Upgrading my Anet A8 to a Hypercube
 date: 2022-02-15
 lastmod: 2022-03-30
 author: Mike Thomas